Click on the links below to find out more.

 How can I restrict my pet’s activity?

-Stair gates are a good means of preventing access to stairs or to particular rooms.
-If your pet is normally allowed into the lounge to climb onto chairs etc, or if it has a favourite window sill to climb onto, consider keeping the door to that room firmly closed, and hang something on both sides of the door handle to remind you to shut it!
-Use a lead, this can even be considered for cats, and cats often do better with a lead and harness rather than a lead and collar.
-For neck injuries you need to use a harness rather than a collar anyway.
-Assist your pet into and out of cars.
-Use ramps, or else use a helping hand under the pelvis on the way up, and a helping hand on the breastbone on the way down.
+• Stair gates: These are very effective in preventing access to stairs or to rooms.
+If your pet is normally allowed to climb onto chairs etc, or if it has a favourite windowsill to climb onto, consider keeping the door to that room firmly closed, and hang something on both sides of the door handle to remind you to shut it.

 Should I clean my animals wound?